 ION received accreditation from the Nutritional Therapy Council (NTC) which sets standards of training and education that meet the National Occupational Standards for Nutritional Therapy.I am also registered and regulated by the British Association for Applied Nutritional Therapy (BANT) and am a member of The Complementary and Natural Healthcare Council (CNHC), which is accredited by the Professional Standards Authority, the regulatory body that assures standards of practice all areas of healthcare.

-Furthermore, I’m proud to be an Institute for Functional Medicine (IFM) AFMCP™-UK graduate.
+Furthermore, I’m proud to have completed the Institute for Functional Medicine (IFM) AFMCP™-UK and I am pursuing certification with the IFM.
 Functional medicine emphasises a definable and teachable process of integrating multiple knowledge bases within a pragmatic intellectual matrix that focuses on functionality at many levels, rather than a single treatment for a single diagnosis.
 Functional medicine uses the patient’s story as a key tool for integrating diagnosis, signs and symptoms, and evidence of clinical imbalances into a comprehensive approach to improve both the patient’s environmental inputs and his or her physiological function.

 I attended and completed the AFMCP™-UK training in London in 2015 where Institute for Functional Medicine teaches health care professionals how to apply these principles in practice through an intensive 5 day training course called Applying Functional Medicine in Clinical Practice™.

 I will always continue to increase my knowledge by attending current seminars and conferences as well as keeping up to date with the latest research.